django/django/docs/concepts.rst

-have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the response channel is completely invalid and messages you send there will never get consumed and just expire.
+have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the response channel is completely invalid and messages you send there will sit there until they expire.

 Because the basic design of channels is stateless, the channel server has no concept of "closing" a channel if an interface server goes away - after all,